cran-task-views/Spatial/Spatial.md

 -   The `r pkg("rtop")` package provides functions for the geostatistical interpolation of data with irregular spatial support such as runoff related data or data from administrative units.
+-   The `r pkg("georob")` package provides functions for fitting linear models with spatially correlated errors by robust and Gaussian Restricted Maximum Likelihood and for computing robust and customary point and block kriging predictions, along with utility functions for cross-validation and for unbiased back-transformation of kriging predictions of log-transformed data.
 -   The `r pkg("SpatialTools")` package has an emphasis on kriging, and provides functions for prediction and simulation.
 It is extended by `r pkg("ExceedanceTools")`, which provides tools for